namantam1/stack/README.md

 2. Auto garbage collection while poping out the data from stack.
 3. No size restriction due to implementation with the help of linked list.
 4. Better data structure management.
+5. push and pop operation with time complexity of O(1).

 ## How to use -